Scene Matters: Model-based Deep Video Compression: Experiments

 \subsection{Implementation Details}

 \textbf{Experiment Settings.} We use the PyTorch framework to implement our method, accelerated by the NVIDIA RTX 3090.
 Following the works~\cite{DBLP:journals/corr/abs-2207-08132,chen2021nerv}, we train the model using Adam optimizer~\cite{DBLP:journals/corr/KingmaB14}.
 The initialization learning rate is $5e^{-4}$, and decreases 10\% every 10 epochs.
-Each model is trained for 900 epochs on each video sequence unless specified, with the batchsize of 1.
-For 720p videos, the up-scale factor of $\mathcal{G}_{\theta_r}$ (Eqn. \ref{generation}) is [5, 2, 2, 2, 2], and the spatial size of corresponding spatial context $S$ is $9 \times 16$.
-For 1080p videos, the up-scale factor of $\mathcal{G}_{\theta_r}$ is [5, 3, 2, 2, 2], and the spatial size of corresponding spatial context $S$ is also $9 \times 16$.
+Each model is trained with the batchsize of 1.

-\textbf{Evaluation Metrics.} In this paper, we use PSNR and MS-SSIM to measure the quality of the reconstructed frames, which are two commonly used quality metrics in video compression.
+\textbf{Evaluation Metrics.} In this paper, we use PSNR to measure the quality of the reconstructed frames, which is the commonly used quality metric in video compression.
 The compression rate is measured by the Bpp.
 Additionally, we evaluate various video compression methods using the BDBR~\cite{bjontegaard2001calculation}.
-The BDBR is a measure of how much bit rate is saved when compared to the baseline algorithm at the same quality, measured by PSNR (MS-SSIM).
+The BDBR is a measure of how much bit rate is saved when compared to the baseline algorithm at the same quality, measured by PSNR.

-\textbf{Evaluation Databases.} {As discussed in Section.\ref{Discussion}, the current version of our proposed MVC network may only be applicable to certain non-live scenes.
+\textbf{Evaluation Databases.} As discussed in Section.\ref{Discussion}, the current version of our proposed MVC network may only be applicable to certain non-live scenes.
 Therefore, we first evaluate the performance of our proposed method on video sequences that can be first encoded and stored, and then used for analysis or VoD when required, such as conference and surveillance videos.
 For conference videos, we choose three typical 720p resolution video sequences from HEVC ClassE~\cite{DBLP:journals/tcsv/SullivanOHW12}.
-For surveillance videos, we choose three typical 1080p resolution video sequences from IEEE1857~\cite{ieee1857} and three typical 1080p resolution video sequences from the work~\cite{oh2011large}.
-Furthermore, to demonstrate that our MVC method has the potential to be applied to common scenes, we also evaluate our proposed method on three typical natural 1080p resolution video sequences from UVG \cite{DBLP:conf/mmsys/MercatVV20}. }
+For surveillance videos, we choose three 1080p resolution video sequences from IEEE1857~\cite{ieee1857} and three 1080p resolution video sequences from the work~\cite{oh2011large}.